Life As a Diagnostic Medical Sonographer

 |District of Columbia||$90,860|

-Tools & Technologies Used by Diagnostic Medical Sonographers
+What Tools & Technology do Diagnostic Medical Sonographers Use?

 Below is a list of the types of tools and technologies that Diagnostic Medical Sonographers may use on a daily basis: